DanielJaffeProjects/Assembly-programs/README.md

 # Assembly programs
- These are all assemnly programs for computer organization and architecture
+ These are all assembly programs for computer organization and architecture